daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have.

-#### The user must be able to decide that the read aloud should skip over certain content.
+#### The user must be able to decide that the read aloud should skip over certain content

 The user must be able to configure their reading app so that it does not announce skippable elements.